karenlo08/Predict-survival-within-first-24-hours/README.md

-# Probability of patient's survival within first 24 hours of intensive care
+# Prediction of patient survival within first 24 hours of intensive care

 ## Table of contents
 - [Goal](#general-info)